Market opportunity

 Conclusion

-• Treatment of chronic pain is still a clearly unmet medical need.
+• Treatment of neuropathic pain is still a clearly unmet medical need.

 Latest news